aridjayarecipes/cutesrecipes.web.app/content/post/2236-recipe-of-ultimate-pickled-plum-and-shiso-omelette.md

 - "1 tbsp Mayonnaise"
 recipeinstructions:
 - "Mince the plum and finely chop the shiso."
 - "Beat the egg, add all the ingredients and mix.
-Make sure the mayonnaise isn't lumpy."
+Make sure the mayonnaise isn&#39;t lumpy."
 - "Pour the egg mixture into an omelette pan in 2 batches.
 Cook through on a low to medium heat slowly.
 Be careful not to burn it."
 categories:
 - Recipe